 - "Materials quality in the Prius is also disappointing, with harder and cheaper plastics than other cars in its price range.
 The corduroy-like texturing on the climate and audio controls seems nice at first, but collects oil from the skin and causes circular dark spots on most buttons." -- Edmunds

 - "The 2013 Toyota Prius hybrid hatchback features an interior as modern and different as its exterior.
 The contoured dash looks particularly handsome with its 2-tone panels, although on base models the gray-colored plastic and fabric look a little dull.” -- Kelley Blue Book (2013)

 - "Hard plastic dominates.
 Many of the interior panels give off the impression that this car was built to a price." -- Consumer Guide (2013)

 - "Cabin ergonomics and the displays that monitor the activities of the Hybrid Synergy Drive system are top-notch." -- Automobile Magazine (2010)

-- "Taller drivers will still have to contend with a steering wheel that's placed too far away, despite a telescoping column, as it doesn't extend nearly far enough." -- Edmunds (2012)
+- "Sadly, taller drivers still have to contend with a steering wheel that's placed too far away.
+Even though there's a telescoping column, it doesn't come out nearly far enough to enable a comfortable driving position." -- Edmunds

 - "Even with the base model's fabric seats, there's plenty of cushioning on the bottom and plenty of support for the back." -- Cars.com (2010)